Garry Gillard > genealogy > R. D. Gillard. See also: his will and lawyers' letters.

 RDG's first wife was Margaret (or Martha) McGrath, who was born in Tipperary in 1838, the daughter of John McGrath and Marianne Ryan.
+They were married 16 January 1857 in Bendigo.
 She bore him five children before dying aged 50 on 14 April 1888 at Mary St, Richmond.

 Their eldest child was Robert Henry Perceval who was born in 1858, the year after they married, on 16 January 1857 at the Catholic Church, Sandhurst, in Bendigo.
 He lived only five years, dying in 1863.